BellaMrx/Fortune_Cookie_Generator/README.md

 Only in HTML, CSS, JS

 Save the files in a folder and open the file "index.html" in your browser.
+You can find the live link here <a href="https://thunderous-frangollo-8233df.netlify.app/">Fortune Cookie Generator</a>.

 Have fun.